Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Singular Rouquier complex

 The remainder of the section is devoted to the proof of \cref{SRC}, which will be carried out with a series of lemmas.
-We assume for simplicity of notation that $k \geq 0$, although with obvious modifications the arguments work for negative $k$ too.
+We assume for simplicity of notation that $k \geq 0$, although with obvious modifications the arguments work for negative $k$ too (in that case, the terms $C_0, \dots, C_{-k-1}$ of the complex are zero).

 \begin{lemma} We have that $\partial_{d-1} \circ \partial_d = 0$ for $d=1,\dots,n+1$, hence, \cref{src} is a chain complex. \end{lemma}

 \begin{proof} By the super interchange law, $\partial_{d-1} \circ \partial_d$ factorizes as the composition first of the embedding